oauthstuff/draft-oauth-rar/main.md

 ```

 The AS would compare the `type` value and find the `privileges` value subsumes any aspects of
 `read` or `write` access that had been granted to the client previously.
+Note that other
+API definitions can use `privileges` in a non-subsuming fashion.

 The predefined authorization data element `locations` MAY be used by the client to request an access token valid for a certain resource server,
 i.e. it is the recommended way to request issuance of audience restricted access tokens.